Frequently Asked Questions

 There is no time limit on storing cryopreserved eggs or embryos.
 They are stored in liquid nitrogen at close to absolute zero degrees temperature and do not age.

 Your uterus does not “grow old.”
-Theoretically, there is no limit on the age of the recipient mother of frozen-thawed eggs or embryos.
+Theoretically, there is no age limit for the recipient mother of frozen-thawed eggs or embryos.

 Do I need to take breaks between treatment cycles?

-Treatments that require ovarian stimulation (IVF) require a resting cycle before another cycle of treatment can begin.
-Whether you rest your ovaries just for one or several menstrual cycles does not make a difference.
-Other treatments (Donor Egg IVF, Frozen Embryo Transfer) do not require a resting cycle, and your new treatment cycle can start right away.
+Treatments that require ovarian stimulation (IVF, Embryo Banking, etc) require a minimum of one resting cycle before another cycle of treatment can begin.
+Other treatments (e.g., Frozen Embryo Transfer) do not require a resting cycle.

 How many cycles of treatment should I plan for?

-The lower the probability of a successful outcome per treatment cycle, the more treatment cycles you should be planning for.
+The lower the probability of a successful outcome per treatment cycle, the more treatment cycles you should plan for.
 Most patients can increase their cumulative pregnancy probability by having more than one cycle of treatment.

 What is Ovarian Hyperstimulation Syndrome (OHSS)?

-What happens if I have extra embryos that I do not transfer?
+What happens if I have extra embryos that are not used right away?

 What is unexplained (idiopathic) infertility?